 - In The Headless Ghost, the titular character is established as a vicious trouble maker, but after the protagonists find his head, he appears to say "thank you" before departing to the afterlife.
 This is subverted in the TV episode, where he is a bratty Ungrateful Bastard and there is no quest to find his head so he can become good and rest in peace.

 - In the book version of The Haunted Mask II, Steve's initial idea was to use his mask to scare the kids on the soccer team that he's supposed to manage (as punishment for a prank) because they always misbehave.
 By the time Halloween comes around and the mask has bonded to Steve's face, he still plans on going through with his attempt to scare the kids.
-However, rather than being freaked out or acting hostile, the kids try to help Steve because they think he really is an old man.
+However, rather than being freaked out or acting hostile, the kids try to help Steve because they think he really is an old man, calling him "sir" and asking if they can do anything for him (Although they still make fun of Steve apparently not showing up).
 All Steve's attempts to scare them just lead to the kids trying to be as considerate and kind as they can be, and eventually, Steve asks for them to help him make it to Carly Beth's house.
-Steve knew the only thing that could stop the mask was his brotherly love for Carly.
+Steve knew the only person who might know how to get the mask off him was Carly Beth.

 - The Haunted Car is about a malicious teenage ghost who tries to claim the soul of Mitchell, the protagonist.
 In the end, though, she inadvertently saves him from a fiery death (had Mitchell not been kidnapped by the girl's spirit, he would have died when his house caught fire) before vanishing forever in anger because she wanted him to be killed by her hands.
 When her living sister finds out, she bursts into tears at what her twin has done.
 Mitchell comforts the girl by explaining that as evil as the ghost was, she still saved his life, proving she was still capable of good.